 For logistics related questions like hotels, transfers and the city of Natal, please refer to the Logistics Package prepared by the local organizers.
 In case you need more information, you may get in contact with the local organizing committee directly through:

 In addition to the Symposium programme, an optional field trip to the will be organized on 14 September 2018.

 As indicated in the symposium website, there will be a field trip to the Hell´s Barrier Launch Site and the Space Visitor Center in Natal on the afternoon of the last day of our Symposium (14 September 2018).
 Hell’s Barrier is a high security military facility operated by the Brazilian Air Force.
 We were recently informed that an extra information form is required for our participants to be granted access to this facility.

 This field trip will have a limited capacity of 100 people.
 If you would like to attend, please download and fill the form in the following link digitally.
 Ignore the signature part and send it together with your passport photo page to Mr. Philipe Freire de Araújo PATRÍCIO (email@example.com) by 20 August 2018.

 Should you have any question regarding any process, please contact Mr. PATRÍCIO.
 Thank you for your understanding.

-A hands-on workshop on nanosatellite mission design and testing will be provided for a limited number of selected participants in the Brazilian Space Agency facilities by trainers from INPE.
+A hands-on workshop on nanosatellite mission design and testing was provided for a limited number of selected participants in the Brazilian Space Agency facilities by trainers from INPE.

 An industry exhibition will be organized by the Local Organizers in conjunction with the Symposium.
 Information on the exhibition opportunities are provided here.
 For more information on the exhibition please contact: